Baoguo Temple (Zhejiang)

-The Baoguo Temple (Bǎoguó Sì (保国寺, 保國寺, Temple of Homeland-Defending), /wuu/) is a former Mahayana Buddhist temple located in the Jiangbei district, 15 km north of Ningbo, in Zhejiang Province, People's Republic of China.
-It is noted as the second-oldest surviving wooden structure in southern China since the main hall of the present temple dates back to 1013 AD during the Northern Song dynasty.
+The Baoguo Temple (Bǎoguó Sì (保国寺, 保國寺, Protect country Temple), Wugniu: pau koq zy, /wuu/) is a Chinese Buddhist temple located in the Jiangbei district, 15 km north of Ningbo City, in Zhejiang Province, People's Republic of China.
+It is noted as the 2nd confirmed oldest completely wooden structure in southern China since the main hall of the present temple dates back to 1013 AD during the Northern Song dynasty.

 History

-The temple was originally called the Lingshan Temple (灵山寺 (靈山寺, Temple of Divine Mountain, Língshān Sì), /wuu/), but in 880 AD, during the Tang dynasty it was renamed the Baoguo Temple.
+The temple was originally called the Lingshan Temple (灵山寺 (靈山寺, Temple of Divine Mountain, Língshān Sì), Wugniu: lin se zy, /wuu/), but in 880 AD, during the Tang dynasty it was renamed the Baoguo Temple.
 The main hall was rebuilt in 1013 AD, during the Northern Song dynasty, and is one of the oldest and most well preserved wooden constructions in China.
-The temple also contains columns dating to the Tang dynasty, a hall built during the Ming dynasty, and two halls and towers of the Qing dynasty.
+The temple also contains columns and eaves dating to the Tang dynasty.

 Today the temple is no longer a temple but a tourist attraction, and many of its rooms and halls are used to house various exhibitions, including: